Springe direkt zu Inhalt

 susanne.goedde@fu-berlin.de

-Researchers from the following fields work together in the research group: Greek Studies/Religious Studies, Latin Studies, Theology (New Testament), English Literature, Medieval Latin Philology and History of Mythology, History of Natural Sciences and Philosophy of Science, Political Science and Modern German Literature.
+The research group brings together researchers from the following fields: Ancient Greek Philology/Religious Studies, Latin Philology, Theology (New Testament), English Literature, Medieval Latin Philology and History of Mythology, History of Natural Sciences and Philosophy of Science, Political Science and Modern German Literature.

 Linked subprojects